mainlp/mainlp.github.io/_pages/thesis.md

 them, systematically comparing LLMs with traditional fine-tuning approaches, and finding out when and why certain methods struggle.
 Techniques:
 In-depth Evaluation, LLMs, Fine-tuning, Behavioral Testing. **Level: MSc.**
-- *Lexical Dialect Information Retrieval*.
+- :hourglass_flowing_sand: *Lexical Dialect Information Retrieval*.
 Retrieving relevant documents across language boundaries has been a longstanding task in the IR community.
 In our recent work ([Litschko et al., 2025](https://arxiv.org/abs/2412.12806)), we focus on cross-dialect information retrieval (CDIR), where queries are written in